bloominstituteoftechnology/React-Router-Apple-Nav/Answers.md

   Just like the name(s) imply, server-side routing takes place in the server while client-side routing takes place in the client, or on the user end of the interaction.
   A single-page application with client routing is a great example of this.
 Older style websites have the routing done on the server.
+In summary, client-side routing is essentially the same as server-side routing, except that it is done in the browser.

 # Mention some advantages of using client-side routing